 \section{Pairs and idealistic exponents}

-Originally Hironaka introduced idealistic exponents on regular schemes which are of finite type over a perfect field, see \cite{HiroIdExp} and \cite{HiroKorean}.
-Later he extended this notion to idealistic exponents on regular Noetherian schemes which are not necessarily of finite type over a base, see \cite{HiroThreeKey}.
+Originally, Hironaka introduced idealistic exponents on regular schemes which are of finite type over a perfect field, see \cite{HiroIdExp, HiroKorean}.
+Later he extended this notion to idealistic exponents on excellent regular Noetherian schemes which are not necessarily of finite type over a base field, see \cite{HiroThreeKey}.
 In \cite{BerndThesis} the author recalled the definitions and worked out the proofs of the first properties for the case over arbitrary fields in detail.
-In this article we focus on idealistic exponents on a regular Noetherian schemes of finite type over $ \IZ $ which is sufficient for our purposes.
-(We follow the usual convention and write \emph{over $ \IZ $} and not \emph{over $ \Spec ( \IZ ) $}).
+In this article we focus on idealistic exponents on a regular irreducible schemes of finite type over $ \IZ $ which is sufficient for our purposes.
+(We follow the usual convention and write \emph{over $ \IZ $} instead of \emph{over $ \Spec ( \IZ ) $}).

 Let $ Z $ be a regular irreducible scheme of finite type over $ \IZ $.
-Note that by the Hilbert basis theorem $ Z $ is Noetherian.